-In 2019, France was the leading host country for Dutch job-creating investments in Europe.
-This reflects the close economic ties between the two countries, with more than 500 Dutch companies, dozens of institutions and thousands of nationals working and living in Paris Region.
+In 2021, France was the leading host country for Dutch job-creating investments in Europe.
+This reflects the close economic ties between the two countries, with 1,000 Dutch companies in France, dozens of institutions and thousands of nationals working and living in Paris Region.
 Newcomers will be able to count on the presence of their peers and on the even larger community of English-speaking people.

 Dutch and English Languages Programs in Schools and Higher Education

 Paris Region is home to a wide range of school options in English for children of all ages, and alternatives are possible for families who wish to immerse their children in the Dutch culture and language.

 These families can opt for the French school system that follows the national French curriculum.
 In addition to the public school, the French system also offers bilingual and bicultural programs, appropriate for bilingual or non-French speaking young children.

 Many French schools with American or British International Sections are open to children from preschool to high school, as well as the renowned Lycée International Saint-Germain-en-Laye, offering a Dutch International Section that welcomes 150 students and offers the International Option of the Baccalaureate (OIB) diploma.

 Among other options: there are several private schools aiming to link up with Dutch and Flemish education (NVTC Parijs, De Nederlandse School Parijs), a European School and many bilingual or international private schools providing a variety of programs and diplomas (IB, High School Diploma or A-levels) and catering to the needs of expatriate families.

 To pursue higher education or a doctorate in Paris Region, Campus France acts as a key resource hub and helps foreign students prepare for their period of study in France.

 The French Embassy in the Netherlands offers scholarship programs for young students or researchers to increase student mobility between France and the Netherlands.